 By: Nick Askam

 There were some parts of this film that I didn’t like.
 Personally, I wish some of the martial arts were toned down just a tad, and I thought some of the historical events were over-dramatized.
 I wish the film would’ve flowed a little better and that the score was a little easier to remember.
 These are all personal choices, so others may not have the same opinion.
 I think that’s what makes this film interesting, though.
-It’s having the same problem that Alex is having which is that it’s hard to mesh many cultures together to get a film that breaks the mold.
+It’s having the same problem that Alex is having, which is that it’s hard to mesh many cultures together in order to get a film that breaks the mold.

-Overall, I really enjoyed this film.
+Overall, I did enjoy this film.
 I definitely want to see it again sometime in the future because of how much it made me think of so many different things.
 Now that I know the ending and what happens, I wonder if I will have the same outlook on it.
 The film’s use of color as a way of foreshadowing will be much more interesting to see now that I know what’s coming.

 Images from Los Angeles Asian Pacific Film Festival